evgenyneu/evgenii.com/blog/_posts/2017-06-06-disabling-swift3-objc-inference-in-xcode9.md

 tags: programming
 ---

 Today I installed Xcode 9 and converted my projects to Swift 4.0.
-Surprisingly, there was not much I needed to change in my code to make it compatible with the new Swift.
+Surprisingly, very few changes were necessary to make my code compatible with the new Swift.
 However, one Dependency Analysis warning showed up after the build:

 > The use of Swift 3 @objc inference in Swift 4 mode is deprecated.
 Please address deprecated @objc inference warnings, test your code with “Use of deprecated Swift 3 @objc inference” logging enabled, and disable Swift 3 @objc inference.